 Craft beer is hopping in Atlanta.
 The city is home to nearly 20 breweries, five of which made the cut in TripSavvy's Editor's Choice 2018 awards.
 Founded in 1993, Atlanta Brewing Company (formerly Red Brick Brewing) is Georgia's oldest brewery and offers nearly 20 beers on tap, including the Hartsfield IPA named for Atlanta's bustling airport.

-Another longtime favorite, SweetWater Brewing, offers taproom tastings of everything from its ubiquitous 420 pale ale to its new cannabis-infused varietal as well as tours of its barrel aging facility, the Woodlands.
-Visit Decatur's Three Taverns Brewery for Belgian-inspired brews and Monday Night Brewing's latest outpost, the Garage, for people watching and pints on the popular Westside Beltline trail. –Laura Scholz
+Another longtime favorite, SweetWater Brewing, offers taproom tastings of everything from its ubiquitous 420 pale ale to its new cannabis-infused varietal as well as tours of its barrel-aging facility, the Woodlands.
+Visit Decatur's Three Taverns Brewery for Belgian-inspired brews and Monday Night Brewing's latest outpost, the Garage, for people watching and pints on the popular Westside Beltline trail.

 Best Destination for Brunch: Denver

-Denver might have a reputation as one of the most active cities in the country (outdoor recreation is practically built into the local lifestyle), but it’s also becoming a hotspot for just the opposite kind of leisure activity: relaxed and boozy weekend brunches.
+Denver might have a reputation as one of the most active cities in the country (outdoor recreation is practically built into the local lifestyle).
+It’s becoming a hotspot for just the opposite kind of leisure activity: relaxed and boozy weekend brunches.

 Other long-time local favorites include Sassafras for its Southern comfort food, Jelly, a retro-style spot with traditional American breakfast food, and Denver Biscuit Company for, of course, its biscuits and massive biscuit sandwiches.

-Plus, several new restaurants with morning menus have opened up over the past couple years and are already gaining attention — and with that, positive reviews.
-Consider Wendell’s Breakfast, a brunch-only restaurant with an industrial city vibe; Julep, offering a menu of southern cuisine with a modern, hipster atmosphere; or Bar Dough, an Italian restaurant that’s been around for a while but gained more attention recently when its executive chef competed on season 15 of Top Chef.
-With such a booming food scene, there’s hardly a wrong choice of where to spend your weekend brunching in Denver. –Jamie Hergenrader
+Plus, several new restaurants with morning menus have opened up over the past couple years and are already gaining attention—and with that, positive reviews.
+Consider Wendell’s Breakfast, a brunch-only restaurant with an industrial city vibe.
+Julep offers a menu of southern cuisine with a modern, hipster atmosphere.
+Bar Dough is an Italian restaurant that’s been around for a while but gained more attention recently when its executive chef competed on season 15 of Top Chef.
+With such a booming food scene, there’s hardly a wrong choice of where to spend your weekend brunching in Denver.

 Best for Café Culture: Miami

 There’s plenty to do in Miami when it comes to watersports and nightlife, but first, there’s coffee.
-The city, known specifically for it’s cafe con leche — like a latte, but with a ton of sugar — is getting into third-wave coffee now, so in addition to the traditional Cuban brew, there are specialty shops popping up around town that are just as aesthetically pleasing as they are delicious, energizing and, most importantly, high quality.
+The city, explicitly known for its cafe con leche—like a latte, but with a ton of sugar—is getting into third-wave coffee.
+Also, in addition to the traditional Cuban brew, specialty shops are popping up around town that are just as aesthetically pleasing as they are delicious, energizing, and, most importantly, high quality.
 Bring a book or a friend; chances are, you’ll probably stay a while.

-A few Cuban favorites: Versailles, La Carreta and Tinta y Cafe — the first two are a little more old school and traditional while the latter is younger and hipper in terms of ambiance and decor.
-Each is just right when you’re craving local culture and conversation. –Allison Ramirez
+A few Cuban favorites: Versailles, La Carreta, and Tinta y Cafe—the first two are a little more old school and traditional while the latter is younger and hipper in terms of ambiance and decor.
+Each is just right when you’re craving local culture and conversation.

 Best for Fine Dining: Mexico City